Secret Society of Super-Villains: Funky Business, Chapter 1: Ground Rules

 “You?!”
 Mirror Master exclaimed in surprise.

 Sitting in the chair was a man with long, wavy brown hair and a neatly trimmed, matching mustache and beard.
-The man was dressed in a pinstripe green suit with a matching silk green tie.
-His white dress shirt was neatly pressed with gold cufflinks on the cuffs, and the cigar dangled from his stubby fingers adorned in rings of gold.
+The man wore a pinstripe green suit with a matching silk green tie.
+His white dress shirt was neatly pressed, with gold cufflinks adorning the cuffs, while a cigar dangled from his stubby fingers adorned with rings of gold.

-“Well, well, well,” the man said with a great big smile.
-“I was concerned you could have been detained or distracted while upon your morning constitutional.”
+“Well, well, well,” the man said with a broad smile.
+“I was concerned you could have been detained or distracted during your morning constitutional.”

-Mirror Master’s good mood was completely gone at the sight of the man.
+Mirror Master’s good mood vanished at the sight of the man.
 “Funky Flashman!” he exclaimed.
 “What the hell are you doing here, sitting at my desk, no less?”

 “Only anticipating your arrival,” the bearded man said, rising from the large leather chair.
 “I certainly didn’t intend anything by convalescing in your center of command.”
-He stepped out from behind the desk, allowing Mirror Master to take his seat back.
+He stepped out from behind the desk, allowing Mirror Master to reclaim his seat.
 “I simply required a sanctuary to unwind after my extended journey.
 Besides, at one time, I did reside in this very office — long before you did, I might add.” (*)

 [(*) Editor’s note: See “Endgame,” Secret Society of Super-Villains #5 (January-February, 1977).]

-Mirror Master took a seat in his chair, if nothing else to show that he was back in charge.
-He glanced over to Star Sapphire.
+Mirror Master made a point of sitting in his chair, if only to show that he was in charge.
+He glanced over at Star Sapphire.
 “And was it you who let him in here?” he asked sternly.

 “He was here when I arrived,” the villainess said in her own defense.

-“Don’t go condemning Star, here,” Funky said.
-“No one needed to sanction me admittance.
-Truth was, my old pass card to the Sinister Citadel still executed exquisitely.”
+“Don’t go condemning Star, here,” Funky interjected.
+“No one needed to sanction my admittance.
+Truth is, my old pass card to the Sinister Citadel still executes exquisitely.”

-Mirror Master made a mental note to himself.
-Change the locks!
+Mirror Master made a mental note to himself: Change the locks!
 Regaining his composure, he folded his hands and looked the man right in the eye.
-“OK, Flashman,” he said, “why, exactly, are you here?”
+“Okay, Flashman,” he said, “why, exactly, are you here?”

 “Truth be told, I’m kind of betwixt business opportunities,” Flashman said.
 “My last endeavor in the entertainment arena managed to fall flat upon its face.
 Sometimes I really should dissect some of my inspirations more thoroughly.
 I mean, really!
 Big Sir had the muscle and might for my wrestling machination, but his scarcity of cranium capabilities ended up being a liability, to say the least.” (*)